-The diagram you see above is the general layout, showing how the core of everything, solar heating, works.
-Clicking here to see a better and larger diagram （real picture at the bottom of this page）.
-The following slide shows even better the principle behind the whole system:
+The diagram you see above is the general layout which shows the core of how everything concerning the solar heating works.
+You can click here to see a better and larger diagram.
+The following slideshow demonstrates each step of the principle behind the whole system.

-Here is the nutshell.
-Houses built from foundation using our system feature a south-facing roof which is hollow, allowing air to flow inside.
-As the roof’s exterior warms from sunlight exposure, fresh air is drawn inside from vents within the BIPV panels or heat collecting panels.
+Houses built from the foundation up using our system, feature a south-facing roof which is hollow, allowing air to flow inside.
+As the roof’s exterior warms from sunlight exposure, fresh air is drawn inside from vents within the BIPV panels and the heat collecting panels.
 As the panel surface heats in the sun, so does the air inside the cavity which rises to the ridge.
 The hot air then passes through a fan-driven handling unit, forcing it downward through a large vertical duct.
 The ground floor is typically elevated above the foundation to form a plenum.
 The hot air enters the interior through floor vents placed throughout the house.
-The following hand-drawn schematic is a better presentation of the whole thing:
+This concept is shown in the following schematic:

-During night time while there is no sun, the heat in concrete and the exchange space gets slowly released out so that the room temperature will not drop drastically.
-In certain provinces that are very cold, an additional heating source is built in as a backup, see two diagrams below:
+During night time while there is no sun, the heat in concrete and the exchange space gets slowly released, thus not allowing the room temperature to drop drastically.
+In the north of certain provinces which are very cold, an additional heating source is built in as a backup, which can be seen in the two diagrams below:

-Beside solar heating, we can also install BIPV solar panels on your roof and water tank in your basement.
-The former allows you produce enough electricity to sell to the grid in summer times, while the latter provides the needed hot water due to the solar heating – you can call it “solar hot water” if you want to.
+Beside solar heating/cooling, we can also install BIPV solar panels on your roof and a solar hot water tank in your basement to further complement the system.
+The former allows you produce enough electricity to sell to the grid in summer times, while the latter provides the household’s necessary hot water through the excess heat produced by the panels.

-Real Picture showing how does the roof looks like with both the Solar HVAC (Heating, Ventilation and Air Conditioning) collector panels and the Building Integrated Photovoltaics (BIPV) panels visible (solar hot water tank, handling unit, control display and many other parts are hidden inside the house):
+The image below shows the rooftop portion of our installations with both the Solar HVAC (Heating, Ventilation and Air Conditioning) collector panels and the Building Integrated Photovoltaics (BIPV) panels visible.
+(The solar hot water tank, handling unit, control display and other parts of the system are inside the house.)

-Can you incorporate this new system into an existing house?
-Yes, we are actually retrofitting it to an old house right now in Kelowna, BC and the address is 727 Cassiar Crescent which is also UBCO’s living lab – click here for more information on this conversion.
+You may ask if one can you incorporate this new system into an existing house?
+As a matter of fact yes!
+We are currently retrofitting an old house in Kelowna, BC.
+The address is 727 Cassiar Crescent, which is also the location of CRE Consulting’s ‘Living Lab’.
+Please click here for more information on this conversion.